 How to Calculate Your Discretionary Income

-There are two ways you can calculate your discretionary income, and both are very simple.
+There are 2 ways you can calculate your discretionary income, and both are very simple.

-The U.S. Department of Education calculates discretionary income based on the poverty guidelines.
-Using this method, your discretionary income is your annual income minus 150% of the poverty guidelines for your family size.
+The US Department of Education calculates discretionary income based on the poverty guidelines.
+Using this method:

 For example, if your annual income is $60,000 and there are three people in your family, your discretionary income would be $28,005.
 Your monthly discretionary income would be this number divided by 12.
 In this case, it would be $2,333.75 per month.